-Other free areas to visit at de Young Museum
+Other areas to visit at de Young Museum (many free)

 - Hamon Tower Observation Area: Don’t miss the stunning 360-degree views of San Francisco on the observation level.
 The space is open Tuesday through Sunday from 9:30 am to 4:30 pm, and tickets are not required for entry.

 - Outdoor Sculpture Garden: Wander through the small sculpture garden on the northeast corner of the museum’s grounds.
 My kids like the pirate sculpture best.
 Plus, they love running through the mist trail.

 - de Young Museum Permanent Collection Galleries: Kids who enjoy museums will certainly like the de Young’s permanent collections.
 My five-year-old liked the modern art and contemporary craft pieces.